1, Money issues,

 Savings – How crucial is savings to you?
 As one who loves to save, you really need to find out if you are marrying a spender or a saver.
-Just in case, he’s a spender, that is not a ground not to marry him.
-Know whom you are marrying, that is the whole point.
+Just in case he’s a spender, that is not the ground not to marry him.
+Know whom you are marrying; that is the whole point.

 Credit Cards – How much debt do they have on their credit cards?
 You may be surprised to find out that all that eating out he’s been paying for with his credit card, you will help him pay it back with interest afterward.